Zhexi7777777/skyweaver-sz/README.md

 ---

+---

+## Project Statement

+This project visualizes the dynamic weather of Shenzhen through generative terrain animation, driven by real hourly meteorological data from [Open-Meteo](https://open-meteo.com/).
+Temperature, humidity, wind speed, and cloud cover are mapped to distinct visual parameters: temperature controls terrain amplitude, wind speed affects horizontal drift, cloud cover modulates haze intensity, and humidity adjusts color temperature.
+The animation blends multiple layers of procedural noise and dynamic distortion, enhanced by custom palettes (dusk, coral, twilight, deepsea) to achieve a rich, atmospheric aesthetic.
+The interface emphasizes clarity and beauty, with a bottom info bar displaying city coordinates, time, and live weather data.
+Built with Python, matplotlib, numpy, and scipy, the workflow supports mp4/GIF export and runs on major operating systems.
+All dependencies and parameters are documented for easy reproduction and customization, ensuring both scientific accuracy and artistic expressiveness.

 ## License & Credits
-- This project is licensed under the MIT License.
+This project is licensed under the MIT License.
-- Weather data provided free by [Open-Meteo](https://open-meteo.com/), thanks to their open API.
+Weather data provided free by [Open-Meteo](https://open-meteo.com/), thanks to their open API.